Cheap Auto Insurance for Seniors in 2025 (Lowest Rates With These 10 Companies)

 How does age affect auto insurance rates?
 In most states, women aged sixty receive the cheapest average rates.
 But does auto insurance go up when you turn 65?
 In some cases, yes.

-Customarily, auto insurance companies determine your rates based on how risky a driver you are.
-Companies use fatal crash statistics to help determine which demographics are most at-risk.
+Auto insurance companies typically determine your rates based on how risky a driver you are.
+They use fatal crash statistics to help determine which demographics are most at risk.

 Often, teenage drivers are given the highest rates.
 They lack driving experience and are known to cause accidents.

-See details about senior drivers involved in fatal accidents in 2017 in the table below.
+The table below details senior drivers involved in fatal accidents in 2017.
 The data is from the Insurance Information Institute.

 Senior Driver Fatal Auto Accident Statistics